zhenning/riak_wiki/pages/Riak/Developers/Client-Implementation-Guide/HTTP-API/HTTP-Secondary-Indexes.md

 GET /buckets/mybucket/index/myindex_bin/start/end
 ```

-h2.
-Response
+## Response

 Normal status codes:

-* @200 OK@
++ `200 OK`

 Typical error codes:

-* @400 Bad Request@ - if the index name or index value is invalid.
++ `400 Bad Request` - if the index name or index value is invalid.
-* @500 Internal Server Error@ - if there was an error in processing a map or reduce function, or if indexing is not supported by the system.
++ `500 Internal Server Error` - if there was an error in processing a map or reduce function, or if indexing is not supported by the system.
-* @503 Service Unavailable@ - if the job timed out before it could complete
++ `503 Service Unavailable` - if the job timed out before it could complete

-h2.
-Example
+## Example

 ```bash
 $ curl -v http://localhost:8098/buckets/mybucket/index/field1_bin/val1